-The Saudi government has made SANED exemptions in an effort to minimize COVID-19 damage on private sector workers whose jobs are at risk due to the virus.
-The SR 9 billion move was issued through a royal order on April 3, and accordingly employers can now apply for compensation from GOSI (General Organization for Social Insurance) instead of terminating the contract of a Saudi worker.
+The Saudi government has made SANED exemptions in an effort to minimize COVID-19 damage on private-sector workers whose jobs are at risk due to the virus.
+The SR 9 billion moves were issued through a royal order on April 3, and accordingly, employers can now apply for compensation from GOSI (General Organization for Social Insurance) instead of terminating the contract of a Saudi worker.
 The compensation worth equals 60% of GOSI-registered wages for a duration of 3 months, with a monthly SR9000 limit.

 The royal order is part of a series of initiatives the Saudi government has implemented to mitigate COVID-19 impact on the labor market, as the Kingdom has prioritized reducing unemployment among its nationals through Saudization for years.
 It will cover all Saudis working in establishments with less than 5 working nationals, and 70% of Saudis in establishments with more than 5 working nationals.

-The compensation will benefit 1.2 million Saudis and their employers, who will be waived from paying wages for 3 months starting in May, after the current month being a window to receive the compensation requests.
-Following the compensation period, firms must resume payment of wages for all employees.
+The compensation will benefit 1.2 million Saudis and their employers, who will be waived from paying wages for 3 months starting in May, after the current month is a window to receive the compensation requests.
+Following the compensation period, firms must resume the payment of wages for all employees.

-The Saudi government has dedicated SR70 billion for initiatives combating the COVID-19 impact especially on SME’s in the Kingdom, meanwhile SAMA (Saudi Arabian Monetary Authority) has contributed with a SR50 billion program.
+The Saudi government has dedicated SR70 billion for initiatives combating the COVID-19 impact, especially on SME’s in the Kingdom, meanwhile SAMA (Saudi Arabian Monetary Authority) has contributed with an SR50 billion program.